 It's amazing what a little elbow grease can do to really increase the bottom line on your income property value.
 From curb appeal to backyard upgrades.
 There are a few steps that could help you increase your property value, and we're here to let you know what those are.

 Let's take a closer look at the main areas you need to focus on in order to increase your property value and really add some pizzazz to your home from the outside.

 Want to get an idea of the value of your home?
-Step outside, walk across the street and ask yourself, ''Does my home have curb appeal?''
-If you were a homeowner looking to buy, you would be interested in visiting your home?
+Step outside, walk across the street and ask yourself ''Does my home have curb appeal?''
+If you were a homeowner looking to buy, would you be interested in visiting your home?
 Is it attractive, welcoming and overall appealing at first glance?

 How your home looks from the street is your first chance to make a good impression.
 A home’s exterior is your first contact with a prospective buyer.
 Try to make it as positive as you can.
 You should always make sure your existing landscape is well-maintained.
 Consider planting flowers or repainting the front door.
 The idea here is to keep everything fresh and spruced up.

 Landscaping is probably the best and easiest, most affordable way to increase your home value in the first year.
 If you think about it, it makes perfect sense: healthy trees, colorful flowers and a neatly trimmed lawn instantly add visual appeal to any home.
 That being said, it is important to think of maintenance when planning your landscape revamping.
 The current trend in landscaping is low-upkeep.
 When people are house hunting, they’re looking for outdoor spaces that require minimal maintenance.
 According to Cassy Aoyagi, president of FormLA Landscaping, when people are house hunting and they see complicated landscaping, the first thought that pops in their head is ''that’s beautiful'' and the second is ''that’s way too much work for me''.